In Lecture6-Part1 we build our model using resent26d

 Scaling Up

-Now that we have identified the best possible model and data augmentation type, let’s scale it up by increasing the image size back to 512
+Now that we have identified the best possible model and data augmentation type, let’s scale it up by increasing the image size back to 512 & number of epoch to 6.

-is certainly overfitting because our model has seen every image 10 times by now).
+With more than 5 epochs, we are in danger of overfitting.
+(10 is certainly overfitting because our model has seen every image 10 times by now).

-= train(arch,item=Resize(512),batch=aug_transforms(size=(256), min_scale=0.75), epochs=10) learn
+learn = train(arch,item=Resize(512),batch=aug_transforms(size=(256), min_scale=0.75), epochs=10)

 /opt/conda/lib/python3.10/site-packages/timm/models/_factory.py:117: UserWarning: Mapping deprecated model name convnext_tiny_in22k to current convnext_tiny.fb_in22k.